jagreehal/workflow/docs/coming-from-neverthrow.md

 // result.error: 'NOT_FOUND' | 'FETCH_ERROR' | UnexpectedError
 ```

-`UnexpectedError` wraps uncaught exceptions so they don't crash your app—it contains the thrown value in `cause` for debugging.
+`UnexpectedError` wraps uncaught exceptions so they don't crash your app--it contains the thrown value in `cause` for debugging.
 If you want a **closed** error union (no `UnexpectedError`), use strict mode:

 ```typescript
 const workflow = createWorkflow(